How do wounds, cuts, scrapes, lacerations heal?

 - Skin along the edges of the wound becomes thicker and then gradually migrates (or stretches) under the scab to the center of the wound, where it meets skin from the other side and forms a scar (about three weeks after the initial injury).

-- Age — young'uns usually heal faster than older folks
+- Age: Young people usually heal faster than older folks.

-- Other infections or illnesses — diabetes, thyroid disease, high blood pressure, and poor circulation, for example, can decrease the body's ability to heal
+- Other infections or illnesses: Diabetes, thyroid disease, and high blood pressure, for example, can decrease the body's ability to heal.

 - Clogged arteries: This can cause poor blood flow to the wound and slow healing.

 - Medications: Certain drugs including chemotherapy treatments, corticosteroids or nonsteroidal anti-inflammatory drugs (NSAIDs) can interfere with wound healing.

 It can be hard to determine how severe your own injury may be, considering all of the complex factors at play, and that the full extent of a wound may not be visible at the surface of the skin.
 If you have a wound that's slow to heal, speaking with a health care provider can help to clarify the type of wound that you have and the best treatment option for you.

 Best of luck staying on your feet next time,

 Can’t find information on the site about your health concern or issue?